 B) St. Andrew's flag

-A) the revival of the tricolor of Peter I
+A) revival of the tricolor of Peter I

-B) laws and decrees on the state flag, the banner of Victory
+B) laws and decrees on the state flag, the Victory Banner

 C) the meaning of the flag as a symbol of the state